-Walker entered the Curtis Institute of Music, and in 1945 became its first black student to graduate.
+Walker entered the Curtis Institute of Music, and in 1945 became its first Black student to graduate.
 He studied under Serkin, Horszowski, Piatigorsky, and Primrose.
-That year his New York debut recital in Town Hall was followed with another debut where he played 3rd Piano Concerto of Rachmaninoff with the Philadelphia Orchestra.
+That year his New York debut recital in Town Hall was followed by another debut where he played the 3rd Piano Concerto of Rachmaninoff with the Philadelphia Orchestra.
 Walker then attended Eastman School of Music where he received a Doctor of Musical Arts Degree in 1956.
-In 1957 he traveled to study in France including privately with Nadea Boulanger.
+In 1957, he traveled to study in France including privately with Nadia Boulanger.

 His academic appointments include professorships at Smith College in Massachusetts, the University of Colorado, and the University of Delaware where he held the first Minority Chair at that institution.
 He was appointed Chair of the Music Department, Rutgers University-Newark in 1975.
 He became a Distinguished Professor there in 1976 and retired from its faculty in 1992.

-Among his many honors are Fulbright, Guggenheim, and NEA awards; seven honorary doctoral degrees and the most recent honor, the Aaron Copland Award from ASCAP, 2012.
-He is a member of the American Classical Music Hall of Fame.
+Among his many honors are Fulbright, Guggenheim, and NEA awards; seven honorary doctoral degrees, and the most recent honor, the Aaron Copland Award from ASCAP, 2012.
+He was a member of the American Classical Music Hall of Fame.
 Walker delivered the commencement address at the Eastman School of Music in 2012 where he received a Doctor of Music degree.